AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 ### 7. Run the frontend pipeline {#deploy-pipeline}

 1. Create the front-end pipeline to deploy the customized theme.
 Learn [how to set up a frontline pipeline to deploy customized theme](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/onboarding/journey/developers.html#setup-pipeline).
-1. Run the frontend pipeline to deploy customized theme folder.
+1. Run the created frontend pipeline to deploy customized theme folder under the **[!UICONTROL Style]** tab of an Adaptive Form creation wizard.

 >[!NOTE]
 >